paxdotdev/pax/README.md

 Pax includes a number of built-in lifecycle events like `pre_render` and user interaction events like `on_click` and `on_tap`.

+[*] PAXEL is similar to Google's Common Expression Language (CEL), but CEL was not a suitable fit for Pax due to its footprint — being written in Go, CEL adds a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total target footprint of <100KB.
+Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this particular domain.

 ## Appendix B: Description of native rendering approach for text, certain other elements